Biotin

 Drug Overview

-Biotin, also known as vitamin B7 or H, is a water-soluble member of the B-vitamin complex and an essential coenzyme in the human metabolism of fats, carbohydrates, and proteins.
-This medication is primarily used to treat biotin deficiency and symptoms caused by nutritional deficiencies such as dry skin, hair loss, and mucosal inflammation.
+Biotin, also known as Vitamin B7 or H, is a water-soluble member of the B-vitamin complex and an essential coenzyme in the human metabolism of fats, carbohydrates, and proteins.
+This medication is primarily used to treat biotin deficiency and symptoms caused by nutritional insufficiency such as dry skin, hair loss, and mucositis.
 Additionally, biotin is used to support patients with metabolic disorders, such as congenital metabolic defects.
 As a water-soluble vitamin, excess amounts are not easily accumulated, but it should be used under medical supervision to avoid unnecessary risks.

 The scientific name of biotin is "Biotin."
-Common product names include:
+Common brand names include:

 • "VitaB7 Complex" (multivitamin B7 formulation)